-These days more than ever we're more conscious of the plastic we're using in our everyday lives - and how unavoidable it is.
-Whether you're buying a sandwich, some loo roll or a toothbrush, you're probably buying plastic that you'll just end up chucking in the bin.
+Thanks to David Attenborough and Blue Planet 2, we're more conscious than ever before of the plastic we're using in our everyday lives - and how unavoidable it is.
+Whether you're buying a sandwich, some loo roll or a toothbrush, you're probably buying plastic that you'll end up chucking in the bin.

-But depressingly, it's normally the cheapest and most convenient option that comes wrapped in plastic, and opting for the eco-friendly choice often means spending more money... or does it?
+The big sticking point is that plastic is the cheapest and most convenient option for products and packaging, and opting for the eco-friendly choice often means spending more money... or does it?

-One of Save the Student's editors, Jess, put this theory to the test by replacing all her single-use plastics with environmentally friendly alternatives, and this is how much it cost her...
+One of Save the Student's editors, Jess, put this theory to the test by replacing all her single-use plastics with environmentally friendly alternatives.
+This is how much it cost her...

 What’s on this page?

 Almost everything we buy contains plastic in some form, and the problem is, this plastic never goes away.

 Here are some key stats to help you understand just how serious a problem plastic pollution is: